HiddeVogelpoel/PortScanner/README.md

   * Internet connection

 # WARNING!
+I do not take reponsibility for YOUR USAGE!
-Using this port scanner on servers with the owner's permission, I am not responsible!
+Do not use this software on a server without the owner's permission.